-Meal/Rest Breaks Policy
+Pickerington Public Library Meal/Rest Breaks Policy

-It is the policy of the Library to provide meal and rest breaks during the course of the workday.
+Replacing Policy Effective:

-Employees scheduled to work more than six (6) and 1/2 hours per day are permitted a meal break for thirty (30) minutes near the middle of the workday.
-Employees will not be compensated for their meal breaks.
+It is the policy of the Library to make every effort to provide a meal break during the course of the workday.
+Fifteen-minute breaks of up to two per eight-hour workday may also, be provided.
+The Library will comply with all laws regarding employment of minors.

-Employees may not extend meal breaks beyond their assigned period without prior approval of their supervisor.
+Administrative Procedures: Date Reviewed: 11/18/19

-A staff lounge is provided to employees to use during meal periods.
+Meal Breaks

-Department supervisors are responsible for balancing workloads and scheduling meal breaks.
+- A. Employees scheduled to work more than six and 1/2 (6.5) hours per day are permitted an uncompensated meal break for a minimum of thirty (30) minutes, but no more than one (1) hour.
+This meal break must be taken near the middle of the workday.
+This time should be duty free and it is advised that employees take their full meal break away from their workstations.
+Employees are free to leave the premises and use their meal time as they choose.
+The employee must coordinate with their supervisor on the length of their unpaid meal break.
+If an unpaid meal break exceeds 30 minutes, the employee must clock out during that time.
+All 30-minute meal breaks will automatically be deducted from the employee's timecard. - B. Employees may not extend meal breaks beyond their assigned period without prior approval of their supervisor. - C. A staff lounge area is provided to employees to use during meal periods. - D. Department supervisors are responsible for balancing workloads and scheduling meal breaks.
 Whenever necessary, duration and time of meal periods may be changed.

-Whenever practical, employees are to receive a rest break of ten (10) minutes at approximately the middle of every four (4) hours of work not broken by a meal period.
+Rest Breaks

-Employee rest breaks will be scheduled by each supervisor with appropriate regard for the workload.
+- A. Rest breaks are clearly defined paid periods intended to offer a brief relief from work duties.
+Employees are expected to return to their workstations promptly at the end of each break or be subject to disciplinary action for tardiness. - B. The Fair Labor Standards Act does not mandate that employees be given a rest break.
+Rest breaks are given as a courtesy, not a right. - C. Whenever practical, employees are to receive a rest break of fifteen (15) minutes at approximately the middle of every four (4) hours of work not broken by a meal period. - D. Employee rest breaks will be coordinated by each supervisor with appropriate regard for the workload.
 Time spent on rest breaks will be compensated as working time.
-However, employees are expected to return to their workstations promptly at the end of each break or be subject to disciplinary action for tardiness.

-Neither the meal break nor the rest break (s) may be used to account for an employee's late arrival or early departure or to cover time off for other purposes.
-For example, rest breaks may not be accumulated to extend a meal break, and rest breaks may not be combined to allow one twenty minute long break.
+General Meal and Rest Break Guidelines

-Employees on rest breaks are not permitted to interfere with fellow employees who are continuing to work.
+- A. Neither the meal break nor the rest break(s) may be used to account for an employee's late arrival or early departure or to cover time off for other purposes.
+For example, rest breaks may not be accumulated to extend a meal break, and rest breaks may not be combined to allow one thirty (30) minute long break. - B. Employees on rest breaks are not permitted to interfere with fellow employees who are continuing to work.